 I’d think by October 23 it was available in Los Angeles, particularly as Anheuser-Busch had a brewery there.
 The distinctive lava lamp look had to impress the group even as the lamp dates from 1963.

 (Design trends seem to be of an era, with precise origins rarely ascribable to one example).

-The ad following is from the Plattsburgh Press-Republican in 1963 (via NYS Historic Newspapers), and shows the original bottle.
+An ad from the Plattsburgh Press-Republican in 1963 (via NYS Historic Newspapers) shows the original bottle.

 Bottled Michelob, and the draft henceforth, used some rice in the mash.